 The initial name of the project was "sky peer-to-peer", which they shortened to "Skyper" and then eventually just "Skype".
 Since then, ownership of Skype has changed hands a few times, from e-commerce pioneer eBay to the Canada Pension Plan Investment Board and eventually to computer giant Microsoft.
 Skype now works together with many of Microsoft's other products.

 Skype is popular not only because it's easy to use, but also because there are a lot of useful things that you can do with it.
-Best of all, some methods of communicating that might cost you money elsewhere can usually be done on Skype for free, such as phone calls, or Internet-based video calls or conferences!
+Best of all, some methods of communicating that might cost you money elsewhere can usually be done for free, such as phone calls, or Internet-based video calls or conferences!

 Want to give someone you know a written message?
 Just type what you want to say into Skype, and then send it!
 Want to chat with someone on the phone?
 Just find them on Skype and call them up!
 Want to send a computer file to someone?
-Just drop it into Skype and wait for your colleague to download it!
+Just drop it into the program and wait for your colleague to download it!
 No need to worry about buying writing supplies, postage materials, text messaging plans, portable computer file storage, or long-distance phone plans – Skype has almost all of that covered!

 Once you get Skype set up, you're going to need to create an account for it.
 In addition to your name, your email address, your country of origin, your primary language, and a password with which to protect your account, you'll also need to choose a Skype Name.
-This is how the majority of other Skype users will find and identify you on Skype.
-For further information, see our tutorial on how to create a Skype account.
+This is how the majority of other users will find and identify you on Skype.
+For further information, see our tutorial on how to create an account.

 After you hook up with a few other people to use Skype together with, you can do all kinds of neat things.
 For example, you can use the text interface to swap text messages with your contacts, even with multiple people at once.
 You can also upload pictures for everyone to see, and even send computer files back and forth!

 If you'd like your communication to be a little more direct, though, then Skype can help you out there, too.
-If both you and the person you want to reach out to are both using Skype at the same time, then you can start a phone call together (using voice-over-Internet protocol) and not need to worry about long-distance charges!
+If both you and the person you want to reach out to are both using it at the same time, then you can start a phone call together and not need to worry about long-distance charges!
 Plus, you and your contact can share your computer screens with each other, or (if you have special cameras in your devices) talk face-to-face in a video call!

-If you need to get in touch with more than one person at a time, you can also hold phone or video conference calls with multiple Skype contacts at once!
+If you need to get in touch with more than one person at a time, you can also hold phone or video conference calls with multiple contacts at once!
 Plus, if a contact isn't available right at the moment, you can leave a recorded voice or video message for them to play back later.

 One more thing to note: Skype works on your mobile devices, (such as smart phones or table computers) too.
 That way, you can stay connected to the people who matter to you, no matter where you're headed.